TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 * Type inference for arrays

   In a similar way as we propose partial type inference in method type inference.
-  It can be used in *array_creation_expression* as well(e.g. `new C<_>[]{...}`).
+  It can be used in *array_creation_expression* as well (e.g. `new C<_>[]{...}`).
   However, It has the following complication.
   To avoid a breaking change, the type inference has to be as powerful as in method type inference.
-There is a question if it is still as valueble as in cases with methods.
+There is a question if it is still as valuable as in cases with methods.

-* Type inference of delegates
+* Type inference for delegates

   We can do the same thing for `delegate_creation_expression`.
 However, these expressions seems to be used rarely, so is it valuable to add the type inference for them as well ?